 Plain knitting creates a lovely flexible fabric perfect for making sweaters and cardigans, especially fitted garments.
 If you dream of a handmade wardrobe of luxe jumpers and custom cardigans, you were born to knit.

 2. Knitting makes a finer fabric, good for socks and gloves

 Knitted fabric is much finer than the equivalent solid crochet fabric.
 So knitting is the best choice for making socks and winter gloves that need to be fine and fit well.

 3. Knitting is easier to do without looking

 Many knitters can do simple knitting patterns while watching the TV or chatting with a friend.
 Once you are confident with the basics, you can knit away without needing to look down at every stitch.
 Patterns knit mainly in stockinette (plain knitting) are ideal “TV knitting” projects.
 You can be super productive while bingeing a box set.

-If you lust after Chris Evan’s iconic aran sweater from Knives Out or still dream about Sarah Lund / Linden’s scandi yoke sweaters from The Killing, knitting is the craft for you.
+If you lust after Colin Farrell’s sweaters from The Banshees of Inisherin movie or still dream about Sarah Lund / Linden’s scandi yoke sweaters from The Killing, knitting is the craft for you.

 Once you master the basics of knitting, you can move on to intricate aran cable cardigans or knit statement fair isle colourwork sweaters.
 Sweater envy no more!

 5. Knitting is more popular with a wider variety of patterns

 Everyone is familiar with the concept of knitting.
 Non crafters will often call crochet “knitting” too!
 While crochet is catching up, knitting has always been more popular.